themesberg/flowbite-svelte/src/routes/docs/components/list-group.md

 If list is active and data items do not contain `href` field entries are presented as `<button>` elements triggering `on:click` events.

+You can pass extra properties to the `<button>` element by setting the `attrs` atrribute in the items list.

 ```svelte example class="flex justify-center" hideResponsiveButtons
 <script>
   import { Listgroup } from 'flowbite-svelte';